 While the journal is primarily dedicated to Australian and New Zealand research, it also accepts international research studies on issues of bowel and bladder health and incontinence.

 Submissions to the journal may also include:

-First time authors are encouraged to submit papers / submissions to the ANZCJ which is supported by the Editorial Committee and Production Editor.
-Papers may be submitted to the production editor via e-mail at firstname.lastname@example.org or the Cambridge Publishing web based manuscript system.
-Please read the Instructions for Authors Guide and ensure all papers / submissions are accompanied by the Competing Interest Statement.
+First-time authors are encouraged to submit papers to the ANZCJ which is supported by the Editorial Committee and Managing Editor.
+All papers should be submitted to the Managing Editor via the Cambridge Publishing web based manuscript system.
+Please read the Instructions for Authors Guide.
+All inquiries should be made via email to firstname.lastname@example.org.

 Professor Mark Weatherall

 Mr Johan Gani

 Ms Shona McKenzie

 Associate Professor Ka Lai ( Clara) Shek